dwavesystems/dwave-ocean-sdk/docs/index.rst

    Extension of NetworkX—a Python language package for exploration and analysis of networks and network algorithms—for users of D-Wave Systems.

-   dwave-networkx provides tools for working with :term:`Chimera` graphs and implementations of graph-theory algorithms on the D-Wave system and other binary quadratic model :term:`sampler`\ s.
+   dwave-networkx provides tools for working with :term:`Chimera` and :term:`Pegasus` graphs and implementations of graph-theory algorithms on the D-Wave system and other binary quadratic model :term:`sampler`\ s.

 .. dropdown:: **dwave-ocean-sdk** --- Ocean software development kit. \
    :link-badge:`https://docs.ocean.dwavesys.com/en/stable/index.html, "docs", cls=badge-primary fr text-white` \